ARgorithm/toolkit/docs/docs/cli.md

 ## Test

 The test command is used to run the argorithms in the server and observe the states.
 Here the states are not being printed as that can be long output.
 You can print the the states in json format using the `--output` or `-o` option.
+By default, the data given in the configuration example is taken as input.
+By using the `--user-input` flag you can enter your own input to the argorithm.

 <div class="termy">
 ```console